Comin' In and Out of Your Life: Release

 The song was released in mid-November by Columbia Records, and as of December 4, 1981, had already become a Top 30 single.
-It was included on her greatest hits album Memories.
+It went on to peak at number eleven in early 1982.
+The song was listed at number 74 on the "Billboard Year-End Hot 100 singles of 1982."
+It was included on Streisand's greatest hits album Memories.

 Critical reception

 The song was voted the favorite adult contemporary song in the Wilmington area according to surveys by WMFD radio on January 1, 1982.
 On November 27, 1981, the song was 10th in the same list.

 Streisand considers this distinction amongst her very greatest achievements.